-POWER RAPID TRAVERSE FOR CARRIAGE PATENTED . . .
-FOOL-PROOF
+POWER RAPID TRAVERSE FOR CARRIAGE PATENTED...FOOL PROOF

-The new Power Rapid Traverse is an outstanding development which in design and operation is far in advance of other mechanisms of this character.
-It is so sensitive that it may be operated with one finger and is absolutely fool-proof in its functioning.
+The new Power Rapid Traverse now applicable to all sizes of "American" Lathes is an outstanding development which in design and operation is far in advance of other mechanisms of this character.
+It is so sensitive that it may be operated with one finger and is absolutely fool proof in its functioning.